 - Employees can participate without fear of retaliation from management or executive leadership in your organization

 In Confidential surveys, responders’ email addresses are disclosed to Super Admins, and Super Admins only, via an API integration or our export tool.
-Identifying information for this survey type is not visible inside of TINYpulse or in the Shareback Report.
-For other Admins, Segment Admins, and Viewers, a Confidential survey works exactly like an Anonymous survey.
+Identifying information for this survey type is not visible inside of Limeade Listening or in the Shareback Report.
+For other Admins, Group Admins, and Viewers, a Confidential survey works exactly like an Anonymous survey.
 These users will not be able to see any identifying information.

 Confidential surveys become more helpful when you need to dig deeper into the data or slice the reports the way you want: